tsinghua-fib-lab/EcoPretrain/README.md

-# Multiscale structure-encoded pretraining
+# Predicting evolutionary dynamics in microbial communities using deep learning

-A python implementation of our manuscript "*Multiscale structure-encoded pretraining for modeling evolutionary microbial communities*”.
+A python implementation of our manuscript "*Predicting evolutionary dynamics in microbial communities using deep learning*”.

 This work introduces a unified, self-supervised pretraining framework to model the complex dynamics of evolutionary microbial communities.
 Evolution unfolds across individual (species traits), community (species interactions), and generational (temporal sequences) scales, creating high-dimensional and stochastic processes that are challenging to analyze.